- Majors & Minors

 Each year the university selects a theme around which the faculty create a shared academic experience for first-year students called the Common Reading.
-This year’s theme is Resilience.
+The 2018-19 theme is Resilience.

 At Summer Preview Days, you will receive an anthology of works centered on this theme.
 You will need to read this collection before you arrive to campus in August.
-Your homework assignment is to write a letter to your Perspectives instructor that you will submit on the first day of class.
+Your homework assignment is to write a true story, a personal tale, of failure and resilience that you will submit on the first day of Perspectives.
 (Perspectives is a course taken by all first-year students).

 Your Math Placement Form

 This form will help us to place you in the appropriate mathematics/ analytical thought course, whether during your first semester or later.
 It is important for some students to get an early start on the analytic requirements of the Central Curriculum and their major.

 Complete this form online no later than May 30.
 A link to the form was also sent to your SU email account.

 Contact Edisanter Lo, Head of the Math Department, with any questions at 570-372-4629 or firstname.lastname@example.org.

 Get better acquainted with Susquehanna, fellow students and faculty at our Summer Preview Days!